apache/maven-site/content/markdown/project-roles.md

 #### Forks of the project codebase

-All code that gets released by the community should have sufficient opertunity for review both:
+All code that gets released by the community should have sufficient opportunity for review both:

 * By the PMC, to check the legal responsibilities delegated by